csae8092/posts/pimp-de-web-app/part-4-linking-indexes-and-text.md

 # Conclusion and Outlook

 With this post we implement a framework/workflow/functionality which allows us to add/customize our registers/index quit easily and without too much copy&pasting.
-The recent code-base is available for dowonload [here](https://github.com/csae8092/posts/raw/master/pimp-de-web-app/downloads/part-4/aratea-digital-0.1.xar)Now that we have set up the core functionalities we should improve the look and the usability of **pages/hits.html**.
-But this will be the topic of the [next post](../part-5-improve-index-based-search).
+The recent code-base is available for download [here](https://github.com/csae8092/posts/raw/master/pimp-de-web-app/downloads/part-4/aratea-digital-0.1.xar).

+Now that we have set up the core functionalities we should improve the look and the usability of **pages/hits.html**.
+But this will be the topic of the [next post](../part-5-improve-index-based-search/).